-Increasing Educational Attainment in Michigan
+Increasing Educational Attainment in Illinois

 Many states have set ambitious goals to improve the educational attainment of their residents in order to meet future workforce demands.
-Michigan aims to raise its college attainment level-the proportion of adults with a postsecondary certificate or degree-to 60 percent by 2030.4 Significant progress is needed, as 42% of adults in Michigan held an associate degree or higher in 2018.5 (Data on postsecondary certificate attainment are currently limited, but some analyses indicate that accounting for educational certificates would increase the postsecondary attainment rate by four percentage points.)6
+Illinois aims to raise its college attainment level-the proportion of adults with a postsecondary certificate or degree-to 60 percent by 2025.4 Significant progress is needed, as 46% of adults in Illinois held an associate degree or higher in 2018.5 (Data on postsecondary certificate attainment are currently limited, but some analyses indicate that accounting for educational certificates would increase the postsecondary attainment rate by two to six percentage points.)6

-In order to increase the overall college attainment rate in Michigan, however, it is increasingly necessary to address attainment disparities.
+In order to increase the overall college attainment rate in Illinois, however, it is increasingly necessary to address attainment disparities.
 Critical gaps persist in educational attainment by race and ethnicity as well as family income.
-Relative to the White population in Michigan, a lower percentage of adults from underrepresented racial and ethnic backgrounds (American Indians, Blacks, and Hispanics) have completed a credential (see Figure 3).
-Such disparities are particularly problematic in the context of future demographic trends, wherein the number of high school graduates from diverse racial and ethnic groups is projected to remain relatively stable, and the number of White high school graduates is expected to decline (see Figure 4).
+Relative to the White population in Illinois, a lower percentage of adults from underrepresented racial and ethnic backgrounds (American Indians, Blacks, and Hispanics) have completed a credential (see Figure 3).
+Such disparities are particularly problematic in the context of future demographic trends, wherein the number of high school graduates from diverse racial and ethnic groups is projected to grow more rapidly than the number of White high school graduates over the next four years (see Figure 4).